ltebean/Seaport/README.md

 ####5.
 Intergrate Seaport in Your App
-On ios side, first init a Seaport client by specifing the appName, package cloud address, and database name:
+On ios side, first init a Seaport client by specifing the appName and the address of package cloud:

 ```objective-c
 Seaport *seaport = [[Seaport alloc]initWithAppName:@"TestApp"